keyixyzcommunity/help-others-help-you/README.md

 Example: [Ryan's first goal file](ryan.keyi.sol/2024-08-30-goals.md)

 The platform hosting these files, GitHub, uses simple formatting called MarkDown.
 This is a good starting point for understanding markdown - it's made to be very simple https://www.markdownguide.org/

+# How to use this

+You will need a GitHub account, and you'll need write permissions.
+Ask for help in the main chat if you don't already have them t.me/keyixyz and we'll get you set up.